calendar icon Saturday, March 2, 2019

 map icon University Hall, Summerville Campus

-The 20th annual Impacting Student Learning (ISL) Conference will be held Saturday, February 24, 2018 at Augusta University in Augusta, Georgia.
+The 21st annual Impacting Student Learning (ISL) Conference will be held on Saturday, March 2, 2018 at Augusta University in Augusta, Ga.

 The ISL Conference focuses on practical strategies for enhancing P-12 student learning.
 Concurrent sessions target pre-service and practicing teachers (new and veteran), as well as professors who teach pre-service and in-service teachers.
 Opportunities for participants to network with fellow educators are integrated throughout the day, and previous participants report that they were able to immediately implement the many new techniques learned at the conference in their own P-12 or higher education classrooms.